Revisiting the Excess of Bar-like Structures in TNG50 Early-type Galaxies: Consistency and Tension with Observations: Discussion

 At first glance, the prevalence of bar-like structures in ETGs ($D/T < 0.2$) appears counter-intuitive given the canonical association of bars with rotationally supported discs.
 However, our findings align robustly with theoretical expectations governing stability and angular momentum.

 It has long been established that low angular momentum facilitates bar instabilities.
 Theoretically, a decrease in rotational support relative to random motion does not necessarily stabilize a system against non-axisymmetric modes; rather, high spin is the stabilizing factor that prevents bar formation \citep{1969ApJ...155..393P, 1982MNRAS.199.1069E, 2014ApJ...783L..18L}.
+It is worth noting that while theoretically sound, classical definitions like the ELN82 instability criterion have been shown to face significant scaling challenges when tested directly against multi-wavelength observations of local disc galaxies \citep{2023MNRAS.518.1002R}.
 Simulations have repeatedly demonstrated that in high-spin environments, bar formation is suppressed or results only in weak geometric distortions \citep{2003MNRAS.341.1179A, 2018MNRAS.476.1331C}.
 While massive spheroids can facilitate bar growth via angular momentum exchange, potentially leading to stronger bars in bulge-dominated systems \citep{2002MNRAS.330...35A, 2003MNRAS.341.1179A,2012MNRAS.425L..10S}.

 This inverse correlation is clearly visible in specific observational regimes.
 For instance, Low Surface Brightness (LSB) galaxies, which are typically gas-rich and possess high specific angular momentum ($\lambda_R$), exhibit a remarkably low bar fraction \citep{2017ApJ...847...37C, 2025MNRAS.539.2262C}.
 Conversely, observational studies focusing on the secular evolution of bars suggest that strong bars are preferentially hosted by systems with lower spin parameters \citep{2013ApJ...775...19C, 2014ApJ...785..137S}, a trend recently reinforced by \citet{2026MNRAS.546ag015A}, who report a clear anti-correlation between bar fraction and $\lambda_{R}$.
 Observations consistently show that bars are prevalent in massive, red, bulge-dominated galaxies exhibiting low specific star formation rates and gas-poor conditions \citep{2012ApJ...750..141L, 2012MNRAS.424.2180M, 2012MNRAS.423.1485S, 2016A&A...595A..67C, 2013ApJ...779..162C, 2017ApJ...835...80C}.